 Chicago Bears at Arizona Cardinals (+5.5)

 The Cardinals ended a nine-game losing streak by defeating the Lions last week at home.
 Chicago continued its struggles, and needs to recover in order to keep playoff hopes alive.
-Both pass defenses have been solid: Arizona is ranked 4th in yards allowed and has 22 INT’s, while Chicago is ranked 6th in yards allowed, with 21 INT’s.
-That would point towards each passing offense struggling, which would shift the focus to the run game, where Arizona is ranked dead last and Chicago is ranked 12th.
-In the trenches, the Cardinals have allowed the most sacks in the NFL (52), while the Bears have allowed the 6th most, with 41.
-Combined with these facts, you can’t help but look at the recent comments from Jay Cutler and Brandon Marshall, assuming that the Bears will find a way to move forward and win this one by at least a touchdown.
-Bears cover on the road.
+Both pass defenses are solid: Arizona is 4th in yards allowed and has 22 INT’s, while Chicago is 6th in yards allowed, with 21 INT’s.
+That points to each passing offense struggling.
+Therefore, shift to the run game, where Arizona is dead last and Chicago is 12th.
+In the trenches, the Cardinals allow the most sacks in the NFL (52), while the Bears have the 6th most (41).
+Combined these facts and look at the recent comments from Jay Cutler and Brandon Marshall.
+The Bears find a way to move forward and win this one by at least a touchdown.
+Chicago covers on the road.

 KP’s Pick: Chicago